-Nevada's "comparative negligence" law allows a plaintiff in a personal injury case to recover a percentage of the plaintiff's damages as long as one or more defendants were at least 50% responsible for the injury or accident.
+Nevada comparative negligence law allows a plaintiff in a personal injury case to recover a percentage of the plaintiff's damages as long as one or more defendants were at least 50% responsible for the injury or accident.
 But plaintiffs are barred from recovering any damages when their degree of fault is more than 50%.

 Nevada's "comparative negligence" standard is sometimes called "comparative fault," "shared fault," "modified comparative negligence" or "modified comparative fault."